REV: Information-Theoretic Evaluation of Free-Text Rationales: : Information-Theoretic Evaluation of Rationales

-The higher the \ourmetric score, the more additional (\textit{new} and \textit{ relevant}) information the rationale $r$ contains to explain the label beyond the baseline rationale $b$. $\text{\ourmetric}(x, y, r)$ can take positive, negative, or zero values.
-When $\text{\ourmetric}(x, y, r))>0$, the rationale supplies additional information for supporting the label (e.g., $r_1^*$ in Fig. \ref{fig:illustrations}); when $\text{\ourmetric}(x_i, y_i, r_i)=0$, the rationale provides no additional information beyond the baseline (e.g., $r_{1,a}$ in Fig. \ref{fig:illustrations}); and when $\text{\ourmetric}(x_i, y_i, r_i)<0$, the rationale contains additional information which does \textit{not} support the label (e.g., $r_{1,b}$ in Fig. \ref{fig:illustrations}). \ourmetric can assign a positive score to a rationale for an incorrect prediction as long as the rationale supports it and provides additional information beyond a vacuous baseline rationale.
+Algorithm \ref{alg:compute_rev} shows the process of computing both pointwise and aggregate \ourmetric scores.
+The higher the \ourmetric score, the more additional (\textit{new} and \textit{ relevant}) information the rationale $r$ contains to explain the label beyond the baseline rationale $b$. $\text{\ourmetric}(x_i, y_i, r_i)$ can take positive, negative, or zero values.
+When $\text{\ourmetric}(x_i, y_i, r_i)>0$, the rationale \textbf{supplies additional new information} for supporting the label (e.g., $r_1^*$ in Fig. \ref{fig:illustrations}); when $\text{\ourmetric}(x_i, y_i, r_i)=0$, the rationale \textbf{provides no additional information} beyond the baseline (e.g., ${\hat{r}}_{1,a}$ in Fig. \ref{fig:illustrations}); and when $\text{\ourmetric}(x_i, y_i, r_i)<0$, the rationale \textbf{does \textit{not} support the label} (e.g., ${\hat{r}}_{1,b}$ in Fig. \ref{fig:illustrations}). \ourmetric can assign a positive score to a rationale for an incorrect prediction as long as the rationale supports it and provides additional information beyond a vacuous baseline rationale (e.g., ${\hat{r}}_{2}$ in Fig. \ref{fig:illustrations}).
 Thus, \ourmetric cannot be seen as a replacement for prediction accuracy, but rather as an orthogonal metric to interpret the usefulness of a generated rationale for the model decision.